doctrine-extensions/DoctrineExtensions/doc/translatable.md

 - Automatic storage of translations in database
 - ORM and ODM support using same listener -Automatic translation of Entity or Document fields then loaded
+- ORM query can use **hint** to translate all records without issuing additional queries
 - Can be nested with other behaviors
 - Annotation and Yaml mapping support for extensions

 [blog_test]: http://gediminasm.org/test "Test extensions on this blog"

+Update **2011-04-16**
+- Made an ORM query **hint** to hook into any select type query, which will join the translations and let you **filter, order or search** by translated fields directly.
+It also will translate all selected **collections or simple components** without issuing additional queries.
+It also supports translation fallbacks
+- For performance reasons, translation fallbacks are disabled by default

 Update **2011-04-04**
 - Made single listener, one instance can be used for any object manager